Son of former Gov. Scott Walker eyeing run for Congress

 MADISON, Wis.
 (AP) — Wisconsin’s former Republican Gov. Scott Walker said Friday that his 25-year-old son is considering running for an open congressional seat in a suburban Milwaukee district.

-Walker told WISN-TV in an interview that his son, Matt, is interested in the traditionally conservative seat that includes the city of Wauwatosa, where he was born and grew up.
+Walker taped a television interview, tweeted and issued a statement saying that his son, Matt, is interested in the traditionally conservative seat that includes the city of Wauwatosa, where he was born and grew up.
 Matt Walker, a 2016 Marquette University graduate, has never run for public office.

-“He’s had a number of people reach out to him,” Scott Walker said.
-“I think in particular what intrigues him is he feels frustrated that AOC (Alexandra Ocasio-Cortez) somehow nationally is reflective of his generation.
+“He’s had a number of people reach out to him,” Scott Walker said in an interview on WISN-TV.
+“I think in particular what intrigues him is he feels frustrated that AOC (New York Rep. Alexandra Ocasio-Cortez) somehow nationally is reflective of his generation.
 He’s 25 and he feels like there needs to be a counter-voice to that.”

 The former governor has been a vocal critic of Ocasio-Cortez, a self-described democratic socialist.
 Since losing re-election as governor in November, Walker has continued to comment on politics on Twitter and in national media appearances, with Ocasio-Cortez as a frequent target, and has taken on jobs for conservative groups.
 He has ruled out running for office in 2020 or 2022 because he’s taking a job in 2021 as president of the Young America’s Foundation.